 Stay grand in the heart of downtown.
-Iconic hiking, biking, and skiing are nearby for outdoor enthusiasts, while sports fans can take in games at Coors Field, Empower Field at Mile High, or Pepsi Center, and 16th Street Mall, the Denver Art Museum, and Larimer Square are close for those who enjoy shopping and the arts.
+Iconic hiking, biking, and skiing are nearby for outdoor enthusiasts, while sports fans can take in games at Coors Field, Empower Field at Mile High, or Ball Arena (formerly Pepsi Center), and 16th Street Mall, the Denver Art Museum, and Larimer Square are close for those who enjoy shopping and the arts.

 16th Street Mall is a popular pedestrian promenade.
 It is lined with historic office buildings, outdoor cafes, restaurants, boutiques, shops, and more.
 The mile-long mall also offers free shuttle buses for your convenience.